The following problems are clear signs that the electricity within a data center is uncontrolled:

 Savings on Operational Expenses Through Electrical Efficiency

-Data centers save up to 15% in electricity consumption
+Data centers can save 25% in overall electricity consumption

 Maintenance/Replacement Savings Through Protection